The Best Indoor Plants for Your Bathroom

 - Exterior of the plant is spiky

 Choose some lucky bamboo plants (Dracaena Sanderiana) for your bathroom, especially if the space is devoid of windows.
-Bamboo plants are attractive, thrive in low-light environments, and are hard to kill.
-According to the principles of feng shui, lucky bamboo brings good luck and is an auspicious symbol.
+Bamboo plants are attractive and thrive in low-light environments.

 Surprisingly, lucky bamboo is not bamboo at all, but rather a member of the lily family.
 Grow this plant in water or soil and watch it tower to 2 or 3 feet in height.
 Make sure to use purified water and to change the plant’s water weekly (if grown in soil, keep the dirt slightly moist).